bounswe/bounswe2023group4/reports/lab_report_6.md

 **Date:** 07.11.2023

 ## Progress Summary
-* This week we have dockerized and deployed the initial bare bones project.
+* This week we have dockerized and deployed the milestone 1 version of our project.
-* Front team progressed in their login amd sign up pages.
+* // Front team progressed in their login amd sign up pages.
-* Mobile team finished their researches and implemented the base infrastructure for the app.
+* // Mobile team finished their researches and implemented the base infrastructure for the app.
 Moreover, small UI components are implemented in mobile.
-* This week we aim to finish sign in and sign up logics in our app that's why this week we aim to connect the work of backend team with frontend and mobile team.
+* // This week we aim to finish sign in and sign up logics in our app that's why this week we aim to connect the work of backend team with frontend and mobile team.
-* We expect mobile team to finish their autharization related design issues until the meeting.
+* // We expect mobile team to finish their autharization related design issues until the meeting.

 ## What was planned for the week?
 How did it go?